Everything about nuts

 Even though this coffee can last long in the right conditions, I suggest using it as soon as possible.
 The longer you wait, the more flavor your coffee will lose over time.

-Making your own acorn coffee is a great way to add variety and something new to your daily cup of joe.
-On top of that, it won’t leave you jittery as regular coffee will.
+Making acorn coffee is a great way to add variety and something new to your daily cup of joe.
+On top of that, it doesn’t have caffeine, so it won’t leave you jittery as regular coffee will.

 But it’s essential to remember that you shouldn’t look at acorn coffee as a complete substitute for regular coffee.
 It cannot fulfill that role, and you would probably be disappointed.
-But it’s an entirely different beverage with unique characteristics and flavors, perfect for any time of the day.
+Since it does not come from coffee beans or contain caffeine, it’s not considered real coffee.
+Nevertheless, it’s an entirely different beverage with unique characteristics and flavors, perfect for any time of the day.

 I hope you like it, and who knows?
 Maybe you’ll love it enough to become a regular part of your coffee routine.
 Give it a try, and let’s see how it goes!
 Happy brewing!